634 Nedderman Hall

 - Face-to-face: Students must attend class in person and on campus.
 Classrooms will allow for social distancing and masks are required while in class.
 After Thanksgiving, however, all classes and testing will be online only and may be required at a specific day and time.

 - Hybrid: These classes combine online and face-to-face instruction.
 Students may be required to attend face-to-face classes one or more days per week, rotate days on campus or take exams and make presentations face-to-face.
 The online portions of the course may be live (synchronous) or recorded (asynchronous).

-Resources for students may be found at uta.edu/announcements/coronavirus/student-resources
+Resources for students may be found at https://www.uta.edu/announcements/coronavirus/student-resources

 Resources for Student Success

-The Engineering Clinic is a service offered to aid student learning who are enrolled in ENGR 1250/1251.
+The Engineering Clinic is a service offered to aid students learning who are enrolled in ENGR 1250/1251.
 Clinics for other classes, such as math, chemistry, etc., are available elsewhere.
 The sessions are conducted by the In-Class Teaching Assistants, or ITAs.
 ITAs will attend class during the day with the students and have help sessions available for students Monday through Thursday from 7 – 10 p.m.
 ONLINE THROUGH MICROSOFT TEAMS.
+ITAs.
 Students will be expected to contact the “on call” ITAs through Teams if you have questions.
 The schedule will be posted to Canvas.
-Other resources for students may be found at uta.edu/announcements/coronavirus/student-resources

 The amount of free time you have will depend greatly on you and your schedule!
 Just try to use good time management skills so that you can stay on top of your work, and schedule in some free time!

 Even in an online learning environment, you will still have a similar amount of classwork and needed study time, just without the formal classroom and campus setting.
 A set schedule can help provide structure and keep you motivated.